An Arranged Marriage is, quite simply, the idea that someone is going to choose your spouse for you.

 In most instances where a formal Arranged Marriage is introduced into a plot, it will become a source of tension and contention.
 Most people don't really want to marry a total stranger (much less have sex with them), and if that total stranger turns out to be a complete rogue and a cad, it may be necessary for the heroes to spring into action and rescue the hapless member of their group who is being forced to walk down the aisle.
 (Of course, being Big Damn Heroes, they'll have to do so in the most overblown and dramatic way possible.)
 Sometimes, the person in the arranged marriage takes matters into their own hands and becomes a Runaway Fiancé.

-Conversely, in a Romance Novel, an Arranged Marriage can be used as a technique to lock the hero and heroine together so that their disputes can not end with one of them washing his hands of the other.
+Conversely, an Arranged Marriage can be used as a technique to lock the hero and heroine together so that their disputes can not end with one of them washing his/her hands of the other.

 The Arranged Marriage is not to be confused with: a Childhood Marriage Promise (whereby a prepubescent couple voluntarily pledges their own non-legally-binding, future troth); a marriage which may arise out of convenience; or a marriage that arises from some kind of cultural mistake.
 For clarity's sake, the Arranged Marriage trope will deal only with more binding, traditional types of unions.

-See also Parental Marriage Veto, You Have Waited Long Enough, and Old Man Marrying a Child.
+See also Parental Marriage Veto, You Have Waited Long Enough, Old Man Marrying A Child, Homosocial Heterosexuality, and Marriage Before Romance.
 A Shotgun Wedding is a short-notice forced marriage.
 If someone agrees to an Arranged Marriage but loves someone else, Courtly Love may be involved.
 If the people doing the "arranging" in the marriage aren't the parents, that's a Bureaucratically Arranged Marriage.

 To see the types of follies and foibles associated with modern dating services, see Dating Service Disaster.
-Also, compare and contrast Perfectly Arranged Marriage, which has elements of an Arranged Marriage but the couple meets on their own before being set up by the parents.
+Supertrope to Perfectly Arranged Marriage.

 open/close all folders